 The premier and original whistleblower law is the federal False Claims Act (FCA), 31 U.S.C. §§ 3729, et seq.
 Sometimes known as “Lincoln’s Law,” it was enacted during the Civil War to counter widespread fraud by contractors supplying the military.
 More recently, it has been amended to enhance the Government’s ability to recover money for losses caused to it by fraud.
-The FCA is the Government’s primary weapon for combatting fraud.
+The False Claims Act is the Government’s primary weapon for combatting fraud.

 A key feature of the law is the qui tam (or whistleblower) provision under which an individual or entity (known as a “relator”) with knowledge of fraud against the Government may file a lawsuit under seal on behalf of the United States.
 If the case is successful, the relator can share in the Government’s monetary recovery and recover attorney’s fees and costs from the defendant.
 Congress hoped that creating these monetary incentives, along with provisions protecting whistleblowers from reprisal or retaliation would encourage whistleblowers to come forward and also would incentivize private lawyers to commit legal resources to representing whistleblowers in prosecuting fraud on the Government’s behalf.

-At the heart of several provisions of the FCA is whether there is a false or fraudulent claim to the Government for payment.
+At the heart of several provisions of the False Claims Act is whether there is a false or fraudulent claim to the Government for payment.
 The law defines “claim” broadly as “any request or demand, whether under a contract or otherwise, for money or property and whether or not the United States has title to the money or property, that— (i) is presented to an officer, employee, or agent of the United States; or (ii) is made to a contractor, grantee, or other recipient, if the money or property is to be spent or used on the Government’s behalf or to advance a Government program or interest, and if the United States Government— (I) provides or has provided any portion of the money or property requested or demanded; or (II) will reimburse such contractor, grantee, or other recipient for any portion of the money or property which is requested or demanded.”
 31 U.S.C. § 3729(b)(2).

 There is also what is known as the “reverse false claim” provision, which is where a person underpays or fails to pay back what they are obligated to pay the Government.
-The term “obligation” is defined generally in the FCA as “an established duty, whether or not fixed, arising from an express or implied contractual, grantor-grantee, or licensor-licensee relationship, from a fee-based or similar relationship, from statute or regulation, or from the retention of any overpayment.”
+The term “obligation” is defined generally in the False Claims Act as “an established duty, whether or not fixed, arising from an express or implied contractual, grantor-grantee, or licensor-licensee relationship, from a fee-based or similar relationship, from statute or regulation, or from the retention of any overpayment.”
 31 U.S.C. § 3729(b)(3).
 In the health care context, the term “obligation” includes overpayments that have been retained for more than 60 days after they were identified as overpayments.

 A whistleblower may be barred from bringing or maintaining a qui tam complaint under certain circumstances.
 The two most important restrictions are known as the “first to file rule” and the “public disclosure bar.”